SeanMcP/coding-101/terminology.md

 Hyper Text Markup Language, a simple coding language that is used to make web pages

 ### DocType
+A tag at the very top of a webpage that tells the browser to load the page as `HTML`

 ### Element
 A portion of webpage made up of one or more tags, *e.g.* `head`, `p`, `img`